To restore energy you need to restore health!

 Vitamin D3 also helps produce energy in the mitochondria.
 In one study, mitochondrial function was shown to be depressed in a group of patients with severe vitamin D deficiency.
 After supplementing with vitamin D3, the same group experienced a 20% increase in ATP production in linear fashion proportional to their vitamin D levels.
 All patients reported a reduction in fatigue.
 About 90% of the population is deficient in vitamin D, especially during the winter months.
 Supplementing with vitamin D3 can boost your energy, strengthen your resistance to infection, and enhance your mood, bone health and cardiovascular function.

 B-vitamins (Nutri-Calm) help promote energy, maintain the nervous system, support immune function, and buffer the effects of stress.
 For this reason, B vitamins are sometimes added to energy drinks.
 However, it's better to take your B vitamins as a supplement, rather than in a drink loaded with sugar and caffeine.
-Vitamin B12 can be also be helpful for energy, as many people don't get enough B12 in their diet.

 Support Your Glands